annebrown/dotfiles/README.md

 Inludes project, stack, host, OS, app and desktop-flavor overrides.
 Pulls in scripts for starting required services and apps.

 > This repo contains public config stuff.
-Private config stuff is sourced from separate repos.
+Private config data is sourced from separate repos.

 ## Usage